Random Utility and Limited Consideration: The Experiment

 Our primitive to test $\rhrc$ is $\hat{P}=\left(\hat{p}(a,A)\right)_{a\in A\cup\{o\},A\in\M}$, therefore we proceeded with stratified sampling, setting the minimal number of observations per choice set to be proportional to its cardinality, i.e. $n_A=\lambda (\abs{A}+1)$ with $\lambda\geq30$.
 This design requires a minimum of $\sum_{A\in \M}\abs{A}=3330$ tasks.

-For each menu, the DM faced three consideration cost treatments: High (H), Medium (M), and Low (L).
-These costs of treatment were induced by introducing a $k$-length two digit addition/subtraction to compute each prize in the lottery.
-The length $k$ was set equal to 5, 3 and 1, for the high, the medium, and the low cost, respectively.
+For each menu, the DM faced three consideration frames or cost-treatments: High (H), Medium (M), and Low (L).
+These frames/cost-treatments were induced by introducing a $k$-length two digit addition/subtraction to compute each prize in the lottery.
+The length $k$ was set equal to $5$, $3$, and $1$, for the high, the medium, and the low cost, respectively.
+Since in our experiment attention frames only change the complexity of the description of lotteries, we assume that preferences of DMs do not depend on the way alternatives are described, thus are consistent with consequentialism.

 The numbers for the cognitive task were randomly generated.
 Examples can be seen in Figure~\ref{dif_costs}.
 The default alternative $o$ was presented as is, and there was no need to solve an arithmetic problem to understand it across the different levels of cost.

 To prevent possible learning that could attenuate consideration costs, subjects were faced with disjoint choice sets.
 That is, subjects were either presented with the full choice set and the outside option ($X\cup\{o\}$); or a partition of $X$ (presented at random order), i.e. $A_j\cup\{o\},A_k\cup\{o\}$ with $A_j\cup A_k=X$ and $A_j\cap A_k=\emptyset$.
-Our experimental design is summarized in Figure~\ref{figure:experiment_design}.\footnote{ This is done to increase the number of observations given the fixed cost of the participation fee.}
+Our experimental design is summarized in Figure~\ref{figure:experiment_design}. \paragraph{The default alternative} Our design allows us to use $o$ as the opportunity cost of incurring in the cost of consideration and understanding the other lotteries in the choice set.
+We use a degenerate lottery as the default due to its simplicity.
+In this sense, we believe the alternative $o$ in our design has effectively zero cost of consideration.
+Recall, that for any choice set/frame the outside option is always present and shown first.
+Moreover, it is pre-selected as the default alternative.
+If the subject decides to skip the task, she is informed that $o$ will be chosen for her.